-The name Ojen may derive from ‘hoxan’ – an Arabic word meaning rough or bitter – but don’t let that put you off.
+The name Ojén might derive from “hoxan” – an Arabic word meaning rough or bitter – but don’t let that put you off.
 It really isn’t an accurate reflection of how stunning the place truly is.
-Located on the outskirts of Marbella, Ojen is a traditional Spanish town just a few minutes’ drive past La Canada Shopping Centre.
-With a range of amenities to choose from, the town has grown in popularity over the years, remaining true to its traditional Spanish routes but becoming more and more modern as time’s gone on.
+Located on the outskirts of Marbella, Ojén is a traditional Spanish town just a few minutes’ drive past La Cañada shopping centre.

 The majority of the town offers beautiful views across Marbella and the Mediterranean ocean.
 On a clear day or night, you can even see right across to Gibraltar and Morocco.

-Back in its heyday, Ojen’s aniseed liquor industry used to be a major part of the local economy.
-Times have changed a lot since then though, and the Spanish town is now particularly reliant on tourism, farming and construction.
+Back in its heyday, Ojén’s aniseed liquor industry was a major part of the local economy.
+Times have changed considerably since then though, and the Spanish town is now particularly reliant on tourism, farming and construction.

-Currently inhabited by approximately 2000 people, Ojen is mainly made up of Spanish nationals and other foreigners.
-However, not many residents actually work in Ojen itself, choosing to instead travel to other parts of the Costa del Sol for employment.
+It is currently inhabited by approximately 3,500 people, both Spanish nationals and foreigners. but not many residents actually work in Ojén itself, instead travelling to other parts of the Costa del Sol for employment.

-Featuring narrow streets with traditional architecture and a number of old buildings in the old town, Ojen also has several amenities to choose from, including bars, restaurants and traditional shops.
-However, if traditional Spain isn’t your cup of tea, the outskirts of Ojen are a lot more modern, featuring a number of luxury villas and urban apartments to choose from.
+Featuring narrow streets with traditional architecture and several old buildings in the old part of town, Ojén also has ample amenities including bars, restaurants and classic shops.
+However, if traditional Spain isn’t your cup of tea, the outskirts of Ojén are more contemporary, with luxury villas and urban apartments to choose from.

-The prize and glory of this area though is the municipal swimming pool – a particularly popular choice for tourists and locals alike.
-Featuring a stunning swimming pool and an on-site bar/restaurant, it’s not hard to see why.
+One of its main other attractions is the municipal swimming pool – a popular choice for tourists and locals alike.
+Featuring a stunning swimming pool and an on-site bar/restaurant, it’s not hard to see why, especially in summer.

-One such place to visit is the popular El Refugio del Juanar.
-This sleepy village was once famed for its production of aniseed liquor – ‘aguardiente’ – a very potent and popular drink that many Spanish people have with their morning coffee.
-Give it a try if you’re in the area – it is rumoured to be good for the digestion system, helping that aforementioned BBQ slip down much more easily.
+Ojén village was once famed for its production of aniseed liquor – “aguardiente” – a potent and popular drink that many Spanish people have with their morning coffee.
+Give it a try if you are in the area: it is said to be good for digestion, helping the aforementioned barbecue feast slip down much more easily.

-There are a number of ways to reach Ojen from Malaga airport.
-The quickest and simplest option is to take the toll road AP7 and come off at La Canada.
-If you’re after more of a scenic route though, you can also reach Ojen via the Coastal Road, taking the same junction as the AP7 at La Canada.
+There are several ways to reach Ojén from Málaga-Costa del Sol Airport.
+The quickest and simplest option is to take the A-P7 toll road and come off at La Caáada.
+If you prefer a more scenic route, you can also reach Ojén via the coastal main road, taking the same junction as the A-P7 at La Cañada.

 Photo credit: Dave Pinter